marijnh/Eloquent-JavaScript/10_modules.md

 {{index installation, upgrading, "package manager", download, reuse}}

 Working in this way requires ((infrastructure)).
-We need a place to store and find packages, and a convenient way to install and upgrade them.
+We need a place to store and find packages and a convenient way to install and upgrade them.
 In the JavaScript world, this infrastructure is provided by ((NPM)) ([_https://npmjs.org_](https://npmjs.org)).

-NPM is two things: an online service where one can download (and upload) packages, and a program (bundled with Node.js) that helps you install and manage them.
+NPM is two things: an online service where one can download (and upload) packages and a program (bundled with Node.js) that helps you install and manage them.

 {{index "ini package"}}

-At the time of writing, there are over half a million different packages available on NPM.
+At the time of writing, there are more than half a million different packages available on NPM.
 A large portion of those are rubbish, I should mention, but almost every useful, publicly available package can be found on there.
 For example, an INI file parser, similar to the